bomonike/bomonike.github.io/rustlang.md

 <a target="_blank" href="https://perf.rust-lang.org/dashboard.html">Their Dashboard</a>

+Rust uses <a target="_blank" href="https://llvm.org/">LLVM</a> to generate a language compiler/debugger, so performance improvements in LLVM would also benefit Rust.

 ## Who Uses Rust?

 <a target="_blank" href="https://jobs.letsgetrusty.com">https://jobs.letsgetrusty.com</a>

+<a target="_blank" href="https://www.linkedin.com/company/rustjobs-dev/">Rust jobs on Linkedin</a> by <a target="_blank" href="https://www.linkedin.com/in/agarella/">Alex Garella</a> in Turkiye

 <a target="_blank" href="https://www.linkedin.com/jobs/search-results/?currentJobId=4427009987&keywords=rust&origin=JOB_SEARCH_PAGE_JOB_FILTER&referralSearchId=2Bx6IDBa6uZgZTTZ7TMrsQ%3D%3D&f_SAL=f_SA_id_225001%3A272001">LinkedIn Jobs in Rust (Remote)</a>

 During the pandemic in August 2020, Mozilla laid off most of the Rust team (along with completely disbanding the Servo parallel browser team).
 The event raised concerns about the future of Rust.

-On Feburary 2021, the "Rust Foundation" was formed with AWS, Huawei, Google, Microsoft, and Mozilla, who all use Rust as a <strong>systems programming</strong> language:
+On Feburary 2021, the "Rust Foundation" [<a target="_blank" href="https://www.linkedin.com/company/rust-foundation/">Linkedin</a>] was formed with AWS, Huawei, Google, Microsoft, and Mozilla, who all use Rust as a <strong>systems programming</strong> language:
    * TensorFlow and ONNX libraries use Rust's FFI to wrap underlying C implementations.
    * Linkerd creator Oliver Gould, says <a target="_blank" href="https://www.youtube.com/watch?v=BWL4889RKhU" title="May 14, 2021">the Future of the Cloud will be Built on Rust</a> CNCF
    * Amazon Web Services (AWS) has used Rust since 2017 for its serverless computing offerings, AWS Lambda and AWS Fargate.
 With that, Rust has gained further inroads.
 The company has written the Bottlerocket OS and the AWS Nitro System to deliver its Elastic Compute Cloud (EC2) service.<a href="#[3]">[3]</a> See “How our AWS Rust team will contribute to Rust’s future successes,” http://mng.bz/BR4J